 How Do You Respond When Someone Asks You to Jump?

-In response to last week’s thought-provoking story about a saleswoman whose many rings served as the basis of her business conversations, one Kirkpatrick Community member reflected: “Before I learned to stay focused on business priorities, someone would ask me to ‘jump’ and I would ask ‘how high’?”
+In response to a thought-provoking story about a saleswoman whose many rings served as the basis of her business conversations, one Kirkpatrick Community member reflected: “Before I learned to stay focused on business priorities, someone would ask me to ‘jump’ and I would ask ‘how high’?”

 However, with her new strategic focus, she now instead asks, “Why do you want me to jump, and how will my jumping help to make a positive change?”